15 Expats Talk about Health Insurance and Healthcare in Colombia

 We asked expat moms who gave birth in Colombia about their experiences and advice they have for other moms to be.
 They said:

 "Ensure that you have ample pre- and post-natal care, as this will be invaluable to your peace of mind during the pregnancy and in the months following the birth.
 Make sure you have all relevant paperwork, such as the birth certificate and a passport, in order before the baby’s arrival.
 Make sure you are familiar with the healthcare system in your region, so you can quickly get help if needed.
 Consider enrolling in a childbirth class to ensure you’re familiar with the local standards of birthing and to build a support network with other expat parents.
 Consider involving a doula, who may be able to provide additional for insight and assistance.
-Finally, do research ahead of time regarding your visa and residency situation, as having a baby may result in new paperwork," said one person in Colombia.
+Finally, do research ahead of time regarding your visa and residency situation, as having a baby may result in new paperwork," said one expat in Colombia.

 Are healthcare services good in Colombia?